-Firm That Contracted 'Steele Dossier' Says It Was 'Shocked' By Findings on Trump
+Firm That Contracted Steele Dossier Says It Was 'Shocked' By Findings on Trump

 "[We] found widespread evidence that Mr. Trump and his organization had worked with a wide array of dubious Russians in arrangements that often raised questions about money laundering," the two wrote.

-Simpson and Fritsch said when they hired Steele, he had no knowledge of who would be the recipient of the information he gathered.
+Simpson and Fritsch said that when they hired Steele, he did not know who would be getting the information he gathered.
 The two acknowledge that they assisted Steele in passing the dossier to Arizona Republican Sen. John McCain "via an emissary."
 McCain later gave it to FBI Director James Comey.

-Simpson and Fritsch claim, however, they were not responsible for the full dossier getting into the open.
+Simpson and Fritsch say, however, they were not responsible for the full dossier becoming public.

 "The goal was to alert the United States national security community to an attack on our country by a hostile foreign power," they wrote.
 "We did not, however, share the dossier with BuzzFeed, which to our dismay published it last January."